-Comprehensive Cancer Care Also Includes These Forms of Radiation Therapy
+Comprehensive Cancer Care Also Includes These Forms of Radiation Therapy:

 Conventionally Fractionated Radiation Therapy (CFRT) uses targeted radiation to shrink or destroy cancers, including those that cannot be safely or completely removed by surgery alone.
 While SRS involves a fewer number of high-dose treatments, CFRT consists of multiple low-dose treatments spread out over a longer period of time.
 It can be used in conjunction with chemotherapy, following surgery, or as the sole treatment in cases where SRS is not an option.
 CFRT is typically administered daily in 16 to 20 treatment sessions over 3 to 4 weeks.

 Palliative radiation therapy is intended to increase a pet’s comfort and quality of life, often when local tumor control is deemed unlikely.
 This option is especially useful when treatment options with the intent to cure, such as SRS or surgery, are not viable.
-Palliative treatments are typically delivered in 4 to 6 doses o f radiation given in a 1 to 4 week timeframe with the goal of relieving symptoms such as pain, bleeding, and decreased mobility.
+Palliative treatments are typically delivered in 4 to 6 doses of radiation given in a 1 to 4 week timeframe with the goal of relieving symptoms such as pain, bleeding, and decreased mobility.

 SAGE oncologists also collaborate with veterinary schools for both teaching and research purposes, and are involved in education within our community of veterinarians and pet owners.
 SAGE doctors have kept abreast of the latest treatments to provide comprehensive and up-to-date options for your pet.

 Our Oncology teams at each of our facilities are: